Contractor Management — 7 min

 It’s important to remember that face-to-face interactions should be reserved for building relationships.
 If the entire point of a meeting item is to alert someone to a task or explain the goal of a project, create a document instead.

-So if you’re constantly direct-messaging your team, they’ll do the same.
+A good manager leads by example.
+If you’re constantly direct-messaging your team, they’ll do the same.

 This can be counterproductive when trying to build a strong sense of community among your team members and can worsen the feelings of isolation that remote employees often experience.